Midazolam: Seizures

 Midazolam is sometimes used for the acute management of prolonged seizures.
-Long-term use for the management of epilepsy is not recommended due to the significant risk of tolerance (which renders midazolam and other benzodiazepines ineffective) and the significant side effect of sedation.
+Long-term use for the management of epilepsy is not recommended due to the significant risk of tolerance (which makes midazolam and other benzodiazepines ineffective) and the significant side effect of sedation.
 A benefit of midazolam is that in children it can be given in the cheek or in the nose for acute seizures, including status epilepticus.

 Drawbacks include a high degree of breakthrough seizures—due to the short half-life of midazolam—in over 50% of people treated, as well as treatment failure in 14–18% of people with refractory status epilepticus.
 Tolerance develops rapidly to the anticonvulsant effect, and the dose may need to be increased by several times to maintain anticonvulsant therapeutic effects.
 With prolonged use, tolerance and tachyphylaxis can occur and the elimination half-life may increase, up to days.
 Buccal and intranasal midazolam may be both easier to administer and more effective than rectally administered diazepam in the emergency control of seizures.